 In Hangzhou, the temples in the mountain forests surrounding the city were also wonderful places to explore and take photos of people.
 It rained a lot, and was hot and humid the entire time we were there – we never saw the sun.
 But this just added to the jungle like atmosphere.

-In Cadiz, Spain earlier this year we visited the city during Carnival.
+In Cadiz, Spain we visited the city during Carnival a few years ago.
 The city was filled with people in costume, and with street performers and singers who had spent most of the previous year preparing for their performances.
-It was like the entire city had become a theatre – all I had to do was turn up with my camera and decide what to take photos of.
+It was like the entire city had become a theater – all I had to do was turn up with my camera and decide what to take photos of.

-One of the biggest fears or worries that people have when it comes to street and travel photography is how will people react when you take their photo?
+One of the biggest fears or worries that people have when it comes to making photos of people for travel photography is how will people react when you take their photo?

 There’s no easy answer to this as it depends on where you are taking photos.
 You can make it easy for yourself by going somewhere people expect to have their photos taken (at public events like Carnival in Cadiz, for example), or to somewhere the people tend to ignore people with cameras (China was like this).

 Another benefit of small cameras is that you can carry them around for much longer without getting tired.
-Managing your energy levels (making sure you eat and drink enough, and take regular breaks) is the key to stamina while in the street or traveling, and the weight of your gear is a major factor in this.
+Managing your energy levels (making sure you eat and drink enough, and take regular breaks) is the key to stamina while traveling, and the weight of your gear is a major factor in this.

 Don’t make eye contact